Earth's energy budget

-Earth's energy budget refers to the tracking of how much energy is flowing into and out of the Earth's climate, where the energy is going, and if the energy in balances with the energy out.
-Understanding the Earth's energy budget can help to predict future effects of global warming, as well as helping to understand flows of energy on the Earth.
-Additionally, knowing how Earth's energy budget balances can provide insight into how the energy from the Sun interacts with the atmosphere - specifically with the greenhouse gases in the atmosphere—to create conditions that make the Earth habitable.
+Earth's energy budget refers to the tracking of how much energy is flowing into and out of the Earth's climate, where the energy is going, and if the energy coming in balances with the energy going out.
+Understanding the Earth's energy budget can help to predict future effects of global warming, and to understand the various flows of energy on the Earth.
+Additionally, knowing how Earth's energy budget balances can provide insight into how the energy from the Sun interacts with the atmosphere.
+For example, this is important when examining the affects of greenhouse gases in the atmosphere—to ensure conditions on Earth are habitable.
 For the energy budget to balance, all that needs to occur is:

 The two major components that must be investigated to determine if the Earth's energy budget balances is the incoming energy from the Sun and the outgoing infrared radiation from the Earth and its atmosphere.
-Looking more closely at the interactions that occur in the atmosphere and on the surface of the Earth can help to understand more of how the Earth's energy budget balances by investigating the energy flows.
-Figure 1 shows the current understanding of how energy flows on the Earth look in broad terms.
+Looking at the energy flows that occur between the atmosphere and the surface of the Earth can help to understand how the Earth's energy budget is balanced.
+Figure 1 shows the current understanding of how energy flows generally look on the Earth.

 Earth's energy budget is vital in establishing the Earth's climate.
 When the energy budget balances, the temperature on the Earth stays relatively constant, with no overall increase or decrease in average temperature.
 The energy coming in to the Earth comes from the Sun, and over the surface of the planet this incoming radiation has a rate of transport of .
 A thorough explanation of how this value is determined can be found here.

 The incoming energy to the Earth and the outgoing energy from the Earth do not actually balance.
-This imbalance is partially caused by the incoming energy from the Sun—which varies with the seasons - but due also to changes in the composition of the Earth's atmosphere.
-Changes in the composition of Earth's atmosphere changes the values of energy absorbed and reflected by the atmosphere, shown in Figure 1.
+This imbalance is partially caused by the incoming energy from the Sun—which varies with the seasons and changes in the composition of the Earth's atmosphere.
+Changes in the composition of Earth's atmosphere alters the quantity of energy absorbed and reflected by the atmosphere seen in Figure 1.
 Changing factors such as these result in a very small, but significant energy imbalance on the Earth.

 As human activities increase the amount of carbon dioxide in the atmosphere, the energy imbalance continues to grow.
-Today, the energy imbalance amounts to approximately more energy incoming than is leaving the Earth.
+Today, the energy imbalance amounts to approximately .
+This means that more energy is coming in (and being absorbed) than is leaving the Earth.
 Compared to flow values in the hundreds of watts per meter squared, this imbalance seems negligible.
 However, to account for this imbalance, the Earth's temperature will increase in response.
 As well, since the amounts of carbon dioxide and other greenhouse gases in our atmosphere are increasing, this value is projected to increase at a rate of per decade, contributing even more to increasing temperatures.
 It is this imbalance in the energy budget that results in increasing temperatures on the Earth, one of the most significant effects of climate change.